WebDevFromScratch/WebDevFromScratch.github.io.old/source/_posts/2014-05-19-the-new-hope-ruby-on-rails-ftw.markdown

 title: The New Hope - Ruby on Rails FTW
 wordpress_id: 23
 tags:
-- Coursera
-- Python
 - Rails
 - Ruby
-- Tealeaf
 - Tealeaf Academy
+keywords: "ruby, rails, python, tealeaf, tealeaf academy, web development"
-- web development
+description: "How to start learning web development properly"
 ---

 I've been quiet for quite a while now.
 I got kind of lost in the process of learning so many various things related to web development, that I forgot about what I initially aimed for.
 And that is, building real things.
 Until recently, I tried so many different things and with each of these tools (languages, frameworks, whatever have you), I only barely scratched the surface.
 Luckily, I finally realized that it's not the best way to go about it all.
 I realized what I should've been doing from the start is trying to master one thing.
 And if I succeed, then try something else.
 So I tried to follow this approach and actually become good at something.